niekraaijmakers/layout-wcm-pages/README.md

 The learning curve is still steep, however.
 For smaller environments with little complexity this might not be a good solution.

-Also, caching and stale content is something to be mindful off with this solution.
+Also, caching and stale content is something to be mindful of with this solution.

+However by providing a good starting example, this should help you out to mitigate this.

 ### AEM compatibility
 The package is designed for AEM 6.3 and later.